phillipsar2/trip_selection/README.md

-Evaluating intraspecific genome size variance in Tripsacum dactyloides\
+# Evaluating intraspecific genome size variance in Tripsacum dactyloides\
 Project managed by Julianna Porter and Alyssa Phillips

-# trip_selection
+## Citation

+## Project structure
+This project is a Snakemake repository (vXX).